lemaral/cloud-builders-community/windows-builder/README.md

 gcloud services enable compute.googleapis.com
 ```

-Then, use the build step as follows:
+Then, use the build step in your `cloudbuild.yaml` as follows, giving the name of your Windows container image in `NAME`.
+For example:

 ```
 steps: